nautobot/nautobot-app-version-control/README.md

 - invoke start - Starts all Docker containers to run in the background with debug disabled
 - invoke stop - Stops all containers created by invoke start

-## Local Dev & Test Environment

-A local environment based on Docker Compose is available for development and testing as well as a sample dataset to help get started faster with Nautobot & Dolt integration.

 ### Initialize the Local environment

 Run the following commmands to initialize the local environment